MicrosoftDocs/ai-builder/ai-builder-docs/use-model.md

 1. Insert a gallery control into your canvas app.

-1. To populate the gallery with sample text, ensure the gallery control is selected, copy the following text, and then paste it into the gallery control:
+1. To populate the gallery with sample text: ensure the gallery control is selected, copy the following text, and then paste it into the gallery control.

    ```
    Table({feedback: "I love visiting Contoso restaurant"}, {feedback: "I was annoyed that I had to wait 1h to get a table at Contoso restaurant"}, {feedback: "The food was OK at Contoso restaurant"})
    ```

 1. Select the label control in the gallery control, and then enter the formula `AIBuilder.AnalyzeSentiment(ThisItem.feedback).sentiment` as shown in the following image:

     > [!div class="mx-imgBorder"]